-Economists’ Open Letter On The Minimum Wage Says Raising It Would Be A Win For Women
+Over 100 Economists Say Raising The Minimum Wage Would Be A Win — Especially For Women

 The same day as the State of the Union, a group of experts rang in one of the crucial topics Trump didn't really acknowledge in his annual address: the state of minimum wage in America.
 Via the Economic Policy Institute, over 100 economists wrote an open letter about minimum wage on Tuesday, signaling their support for a federal minimum wage of $15 by 2024.
 Of course, this increase would immediately help millions of people across the country — but multiple studies show it would help women and people of color the most.